 - Dialectical Behavior Therapy: DBT is a type of cognitive-behavioral therapy.
 During DBT, patients work on methods of distress tolerance.
 They also work on how to create healthy relationships and mend current relationships.

 - Psychodynamic Therapy: Psychodynamic Therapy or “insight-oriented therapy”, centers on subconscious or unconscious thoughts, manifested within an individual’s current actions and behaviors.
 The intention in psychodynamic therapy is to help the patient improve their self-awareness, and their knowledge of the impact that past and present behavior has.

 - EMDR Therapy: EMDR therapy, or eye movement desensitization and reprocessing, is an innovative behavioral therapy.
 During EMDR, a therapist helps that patient to replace negative reactions to painful memories with healthier and more positive responses.

 This is just the beginning of a very long list.
 Perhaps you have difficulty processing in a linear fashion, in which case we may provide you with narrative therapy.
 Whatever works for you, we will do virtually everything possible to provide it for you.

-At Colorado Medication Assisted Recovery, we use science to treat opioid addiction.
-We are dedicated to our patient’s recovery and focused on long-term sobriety.
-To learn more about CMAR’s medication-assisted outpatient treatment program in Thorton, CO, contact us today at 833.448.0127.
+At Colorado Medication Assisted Recovery, we use research and science to treat opioid addiction, alcoholism, and other forms of drug addiction.
+We also use research and science to treat your mental health concerns.
+Whether you’re suffering from co-occurring addiction and mental health issues, co-occurring addiction and chronic pain, or you have a straightforward opioid addiction, we have the evidence-based tools and resources to help you recover.
+We are dedicated to our patient’s personal recovery journeys and are completely focused on long-term recovery as defined by the patient.
+To learn more about CMAR’s Medication-Assisted outpatient treatment program in Thorton, CO, contact us today at 833.448.0127.